 Cancer Research

-Beacon is proud to be the only cancer center in the area to offer patients the opportunity to participate in clinical trials.
-Our affiliation with Mayo Clinic gives our patients access to some of the same cutting-edge clinical trials offered at Mayo Clinic, MD Anderson, John Hopkins, Memorial Sloan Kettering, the National Cancer Institute (NCI) and other large academic centers across the country.
+Beacon is a member of the Mayo Clinic Care Network, providing our patients the opportunity to be part of cutting-edge clinical trials offered at Mayo Clinic.
+We also participate in trials at MD Anderson, John Hopkins, Memorial Sloan Kettering, the National Cancer Institute (NCI) and other large academic centers across the country.

 What is a clinical trial?